SynixeContractors/Documents/certs/anti-tank/mat.md

 #### Rocket Selection

 The RPG-32 has two selections for rockets.
 The first selection is a High Explosive round.
 This round is ideal for soft targets, and unarmored vehicles, such as technicals.
 The second round is a multi-purpose HEAT round equipped with a shaped-charge penetrator and fragmentation sleeve.
-This round is can be use in reduced capacity against infantry and is useful against lightly armored threats, such as up-armored civilian vehicles, and can pose a threat against more heavily armored vehicles if hit in a lightly armored spot, or with enough rounds.
+This round can be used in reduced capacity against infantry and is useful against lightly armored threats, such as up-armored civilian vehicles, and can pose a threat against more heavily armored vehicles if hit in a lightly armored spot, or with enough rounds.

 Even though the RPG-32 has an Anti-Tank round, it SHOULD NOT be relied upon to deal with heavily armored threats, instead, a heavier weapon or a HAT operator should be called in to neutralize the threat, depending on severity and availabilty of operators.